 What are mosquitoes?

 Mosquitoes are a type of fly-like insect.
 Female mosquitoes feed on the blood of people and animals to get the protein required to make their eggs.
 Plant nectar is the main food source for both male and female mosquitoes.
 These parasitic pests are found living across the entire world.
 Adult mosquitoes have slender bodies, long legs, narrow, hairy wings, and extended, tube-like mouthparts that they use for feeding.
-Mosquitoes come in a variety of colors and color patterns - most are black, dark brown, or black and white.
+Mosquitoes in the Dallas area come in a variety of colors and color patterns; most are black, dark brown, or black and white.

 Are mosquitoes dangerous?

 Mosquitoes feed on a wide variety of hosts.
 This means they have the potential to pick up and transmit a wide variety of diseases and parasites, making them dangerous pests.
 In fact, because of the diseases they spread, they are considered to be one of the most deadly animals in the world.
 In the United States, mosquitoes are responsible for transmitting West Nile virus, encephalitis, and the Zika virus.
 They also infect dogs with potentially fatal parasitic heartworms.
 In developing and tropical countries they spread deadly diseases like malaria, yellow fever, and dengue fever.

 Mosquitoes are attracted to properties that have standing water on them.
 Standing water is where most species of mosquitoes lay their eggs and where their larvae develop into adults.
 Mosquito populations are greatly influenced by the weather and other environmental conditions.
 Mosquito populations boom when the spring and summer season is warm and wet.
 Hot, dry spring and summer seasons tend to produce fewer mosquitoes.
 Additionally, both females and males feed on plant nectar and pollen as their main food sources.
 Properties with a lot of flowering plants and trees can attract large populations of mosquitoes.